-Rashbam: It atones for any sin on which one brings an Olah, a Chatas or an Asham to atone - together with the respective Korban.
+Rashbam: It atoned for any sin on which one brings an Olah, a Chatas or an Asham to atone - together with the respective Korban.

 Which explains why it is worn on the Kohen Gadol's forehead ('Metzach' - since Chutzpah is also known as 'Azus Metzach') See also Peirush Yonasan.
 By the same token, the Gemara in Erchin (16a) points out that each of the Kohen Gadol's Begadim atoned for a specific sin ...
-The tunic for murder, The pants for adultery, The hat (turban) for arrogance, The belt for immoral thoughts, The Chyoshen Mishpat for pervesion of justice, The Eifod for Avodah-Zarah, The Me'il for Lason-ha'Ra, The Tzitz for Chutzpah.
+The tunic for murder, The pants for adultery, The hat (turban) for arrogance, The belt for immoral thoughts, The Choshen Mishpat for perversion of justice, The Eifod for Avodah-Zarah, The Me'il for Lashon-ha'Ra and The Tzitz for Chutzpah.
 See Gemara for the sources.
+(EC)

 Bearing in mind that the Kohen Gadol only wore the Tzitz whilst performing the Avodah, why does the Torah insert the word "Tamid"?